 - Wait for the new cluster to be fully operational.

 - Redirect the traffic to the new cluster's external IP, with the new HTTP and HTTPS ports of the replacement cluster.
 This might be done by modifying your L4 load balancer for example.
 Redirect the traffic to the new cluster's external IP.
-This could be done by updating the external DNS entry to point to the new load balancer service's IP, or by editing your L4 load balancer's configuration, for example.
+You could do this by updating the external DNS entry to point to the new load balancer service's IP, for example, or by editing your L4 load balancer configuration.

 - Ensure that your applications are reachable through the new cluster.

 The new cluster should now be operating properly, and the upgrade process should not have dropped any application traffic.
 The outdated cluster can safely be removed.